NarjessBessghaier/Defects_Detection_Tool_Assets/README.md

   - The tool (2 packages: pareser and metrics calculator)
   - some uix dumb files for test
   - All kiviat charts

+  UPDATES
+  -A JSON files parser has been added